FICTION-ZJU/FICTION-ZJU-Groupsite-Source/content/events/ccfyouth2025/曹嘉伦/_index.md

+---
-**报告题目**: From Informal to Formal – Incorporating and Evaluating LLMs on Natural Language Description to Verifiable Formal Proofs
+title: From Informal to Formal – Incorporating and Evaluating LLMs on Natural Language Description to Verifiable Formal Proofs
+date: 2025-07-12
+publishDate: 2025-07-07
+---

 ![photo](photo.png)